 In connection with this offering, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of our common stock.
 Specifically, the underwriters may sell more shares than they are obligated to purchase under the underwriting agreement, creating a short position.
 A short sale is covered if the short position is no greater than the number of shares available for purchase by the underwriters under option to purchase additional shares.
 The underwriters can close out a covered short sale by exercising the over-allotment option to purchase additional shares or purchasing shares in the open market.
 In determining the source of shares to close out a covered short sale, the underwriters will consider, among other things, the open market price of shares compared to the price available under the option to purchase additional shares.
-The underwriters may also sell shares in excess of the option to purchase additional shares, creating a naked short position.
-The underwriters must close out any naked short position by purchasing shares in the open market.
+The underwriters may also sell shares in excess of the option to purchase additional shares.
+The underwriters may also sell shares in excess of the option to purchase additional shares.
+The underwriters may also sell shares in excess of the option to purchase additional shares in the open market.
 A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the shares in the open market after pricing that could adversely affect investors who purchase in the offering.